Vantskruv/wejoy/readme.md

 # Testing
 The testing framework uses `Catch2`, and it works by creating a virtual joystick, then manipulating it and checking that output from the wejoy virtual joysticks / keyboard make sense.

+# Testing the original code
+A modified version of the original code is provided that has no architectural changes, but instead has modified udev code so it does not have a reliance on USB anymore.
+This means all the new tests can run
+- however, it appears the original code has issues with checking if a button is down after pushing it, and the timings have all been changed as the original code base was slower to update.